nuxeo-sandbox/nuxeo-retention/README.md

 Also, an operation is provided: `Retention.AttachRule`:

 * Input is the document a rule must be attached to
-* `ruleId` is a strong parameter, the ID of a rule to attache:
+* `ruleId` is a strong parameter, the ID of a rule to attach:
   * Either the if of static (XML) rule
   * Or the UID of a Document with the `RetentionRule` facet